 Keith Hanley supervises 1 postgraduate research students.
 If these students have produced research profiles, these are listed below:

 Keith Hanley studied English at Lincoln College, Oxford (MA, B.Litt).
 At Lancaster (Ph.D) he founded the Wordsworth Centre, which he directed from 1988-2000, and initiated the transfer of the John Howard Whitehouse Ruskin Collections from Bembridge school, directing the Ruskin Centre at Lancaster from 2000-2008.
-From 1994 he has co-edited the quarterly Nineteenth Century Contexts: An Interdisciplinary Journal (published by Routledge since 2002), currently with David Thomas.
+From 1994 he has co-edited the quarterly Nineteenth Century Contexts: An Interdisciplinary Journal (published by Routledge since 2002), currently with Alex Wettlaufer, University of Texas at Austin.
 He has held posts at a number of European universities and at Notre Dame, Indiana.

 Since 1991 he has been a permanent member of the executive board of the American organisation, Interdisciplinary Nineteenth-Century Studies (INCS), which holds annual conferences throughout the United States and occasionally in Europe.
 He serves on the advisory board of Anglica: An International Journal of English Studies, Warsaw.
 His interest in nineteenth-century interdisciplinary studies is reflected in many edited collections of essays, for example, (with Ray Selden) Revolution and English Romanticism: Politics and Rhetoric, Prentice Hall/Harvester Wheatsheaf, 1990, (with Tony Pinkney and Fred Botting) Romanticism Theory Gender, Ryburn Publishing/Keele University Press, 1995, (with Alison Milbank) From Lancaster to the Lakes: The Region in LIterature, NWRS, 1992, and three collections on Ruskin, Art and Society.
 With Greg Kucich he co-edited the collection Nineteenth Century Worlds: Global Formations Past and Present (Routledge, 2008).

 Professor Hanley is a Fellow of the English Association and of The Royal Society of Arts.
-He is appointed as a trustee and director of the Catholic National Library and Shakespeare North Trust.
-Since 2001, he has served as the Master of the Northern Catholic Writers' Guild of St Francis.
+He is appointed as a trustee and director of the Shakespeare North Trust.

 Professor Hanley lectures and teaches on undergraduate courses on Victorian Literature and British Romanticism, and contributes the module on Literature and Place to the nineteenth-century M.A.